 Most of the lyrics could be drawn from articles in The Sun early in the 2000s, I’m sure, as they threaten to end our way of life and assimilate “us” into their ways.
 The reality, of course, was rather different, with large numbers moving to countries such as the UK, but also elsewhere, and many becoming pillars of their communities – but no matter what they did, always being the focal point of any dissatisfaction with immigrants, particularly after the financial crash a few years later.

-Full Fact give us some useful numbers, too, with around 3.2 million EU citizens living in the UK at present, however it should also be remembered that well over a million UK citizens live in the EU, too – the flow is not all one-way.
+Full Fact gives us some useful numbers, too, with around 3.2 million EU citizens living in the UK at present, however, it should also be remembered that well over a million UK citizens live in the EU, too – the flow is not all one-way.

 /Un-United Kingdom EP

 Every action, of course, has consequences, and Pitchshifter inadvertently foresaw this in 1999.
 A punk-industrial thrash that was, more than anything, a call to arms at dissatisfaction with what the United Kingdom had become at the time.
 There was still a groundswell of support for Blair and his (Nu-)Labour Government – the invasion of Iraq hadn’t happened yet in those pre-9/11 days – but Pitchshifter saw things as not half as great as many were making out.
 And now, eighteen years later, we really are looking at a divided United Kingdom, with the referendum already having caused a second Scottish Independence Referendum to be formally requested, and ever-louder murmurings from Northern Ireland over a plan for dealing with the border with the Republic.
 I wonder what our country will look like in ten years time?